Controlled Groups: What You Need to Know about the ERC

 - Aggregation rules require members of a controlled group to calculate the ERC as a “single employer.”

-- Contact Aprio’s dedicated ERC team to assess your eligibility and understand the impact your company structure may have on your credit.
+- Contact Aprio’s dedicated ERC team to assess your eligibility under the ERC aggregation rules and understand the impact your company structure may have on your credit.

 The Full Story:

 If your company is part of a controlled group, you may still be eligible for the Employee Retention Credit (ERC).
 Being a part of an aggregated group of companies does not disqualify you as an eligible employer – it simply changes the rules.

 Who do the aggregation rules apply to?

 Three categories of aggregated companies fall under the special controlled group rules:

 Existing within any of these corporate entity relationships will automatically trigger the aggregation rules and impact your credit amount and utilization.

 If your company falls into one of the categories above, you and all other group members will be treated as a single employer when applying the ERC rules for eligibility and qualified wages.

 In other words, you must consider all companies collectively to determine if the group, as a whole, meets the threshold for an eligible employer.
 Similarly, thresholds for qualified wages will be based upon the combined full-time employee count across all aggregated companies.